Use Your Illusion I: Background

 The Use Your Illusion albums represent a turning point in the sound of Guns N' Roses.
-Although the band did not abandon the aggressive hard-rock sound it had become known for with 1987's Appetite for Destruction, Use Your Illusion I demonstrated a more diverse sound, incorporating elements of blues, classical music, heavy metal, punk rock, and classic rock and roll.
+Although the band did not abandon the aggressive sound it had become known for with 1987's Appetite for Destruction, Use Your Illusion I demonstrated a more diverse, "hard/art-rock" sound, incorporating elements of blues, classical music, heavy metal, punk rock, and classic rock and roll.
 This is exemplified by the use of piano on several tracks by singer Axl Rose and keyboardist Dizzy Reed, as well as on Use Your Illusion II.
 Use Your Illusion I contains two of the three songs, "November Rain" and "Don't Cry", whose videos are considered a trilogy.
 The third song, "Estranged", is on Use Your Illusion II.

 Another factor in the different sound compared to the band's earlier work is the addition of former The Cult drummer Matt Sorum, who replaced Steven Adler.
 Adler was fired from the group due to extreme heroin addiction.

 A number of songs on the album were written in the band's early days and can be found on a popular bootleg album of early demo tapes known as The Rumbo Tapes.
 "Back Off Bitch", "Bad Obsession", "Don't Cry" (referred to by Rose during the ensuing tour as 'the first song we ever wrote together'), "November Rain" and "The Garden" are considered part of this group.
 There is also a cover of Paul McCartney and Wings' "Live and Let Die".

 Besides the stylistic differences, another new aspect in Use Your Illusion I was longer songs.
 "November Rain", an epic ballad, is nearly nine minutes long, and "Coma" is more than 10 minutes.
 Another change was the presence of tracks sung by other members of the band (even though certain songs from Appetite for Destruction and G N' R Lies featured other members on duet vocals): lead vocals on "Dust N' Bones", "You Ain't the First" and "Double Talkin' Jive" are performed by rhythm guitarist Izzy Stradlin.
 In addition, "14 Years" and "So Fine" from Use Your Illusion II were sung by Izzy Stradlin and Duff McKagan, respectively.

 The band had some difficulty achieving the final sound, especially during the mixing stages of both albums.
 According to a 1991 Rolling Stone cover story, after mixing 21 tracks with engineer/producer Bob Clearmountain, the band decided to scrap the mixes and start from scratch with engineer Bill Price of Sex Pistols fame.
 "If Axl liked the mix, Slash didn't", Price recalled, "and if Slash liked it, Axl didn't...
 They still hadn't finished the record when their massive 18-month world tour started, so the last half-dozen songs were recorded in random studios across America on days off between gigs."

 Slash has stated that a great deal of the material for the album was written on acoustic guitars in a couple of nights at his house (the Walnut House), after several months of non-productivity.